-What is Biological Computing?
+What Is Biological Computing?

-February 7, 2023 - Lou Farrell
+April 28, 2023 - Lou Farrell

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

 For decades, neuroscience has fed into the metaphor that the human brain is nothing more than a biological computer.
-Modern research shows us that isn’t the case, but the descriptor has stuck.
+Modern research shows that isn’t the case, but the descriptor has stuck.
 What is biological computing if we’re not talking about the human brain?

-Biological computing is an interdisciplinary science that strives to use biological organisms to complete computational tasks.
-Researchers are working on using DNA or proteins within cells to carry out basic calculations.
-These can occur in a lab setting or digitally.
-The microscopic scale of these computers could also make them a branch of nanotechnology or nanobiotechnology, depending on the applications.
+Biological computing, or biocomputing, can occur in a lab setting or digitally.
+Depending on the applications, the microscopic scale of these computers could also make them a branch of nanotechnology or nanobiotechnology.

-Instead of using wires to transmit information — such as the 1s and 0s you see in binary — biological computing relies on chemical inputs.
-Currently, these biological computers are rudimentary at best, offering capabilities similar to the early computers of the 1920s.
+These biological computers are rudimentary at best, offering capabilities similar to the early computers of the 1920s.
 It’s nothing compared to the computing power of even a mobile phone.
 The fact that it’s entirely biological makes it such an exciting advancement.

 Computational Biology vs. Biological Computing